Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 Now a normal person call the assistence or buy a new pc but...
 I could not accept this! it obviously works as to show that error it *MUST* work!
 CPU, RAM, BIOS itself, keyboard, video card, monitor, hdd, every component was working otherwise we couldn't have that error displayed!

-# Time to tryharder - Chalenge acceped
+# Time to tryharder - Challenge acceped
 My idea was to dump the bios, read the boot partition UUID from the bios and set it on the hard disk partiton so that it would boot ubuntu as if it was never deleted.
 This is necessary because while old-style MBR based partition table uses the first sector as partitions index, have max four partitions and use a *bootable flag* on the partition entry to say what is bootable.
 GPT (GUID Partition Table) support many more partitions and have an UUID that identify them.